JohannesHoppe/angular-date-value-accessor/README.md

 * Local Time depends on the host system time zone and offset.

 Javascript Dates support both the UTC and the Local Time representation.
-Depending on the requirements of your application you can choose the from these Value Accessors:
+Depending on the requirements of your application you can choose from these Value Accessors:
 * [DateValueAccessor (UTC)](#datevalueaccessor-utc)
 * [LocalDateValueAccessor (Local Time)](#localdatevalueaccessor-local-time)